Welcome to The War Pony Project

 I began by photographing the horses of a friend of mine.
 I visited his ranch west of my home many times through the winter and photographed his horses running and standing from many, many angles.
 I went back to my studio and studied the photos then returned to shoot more.
 I repeated this many times until I was convinced that I knew what to look for.
 What angles and lighting would create dynamic images of horses.

 It was then that I began the journey of trying to find someone on a reservation who thought helping out this white man create his art would be a good idea.
-I asked my friends if they could be of help by checking with their network of friends.
-This approach paid off and through a gentleman with a surveying business in South Dakota I got the name of a very knowledgeable and helpful woman working for the Sioux tribe on the Standing Rock Reservation in North Dakota.
+Through reading and researching the Reservations of the Horse Nation I came across LaDonna Brave Bull Allard of the Standing Rock Sioux Reservation in Fort Yates, ND.

 We talked for over a year until finally one day a young woman named Karol said that she thought she and her family could help me.
 This was in the Spring of 2009 and she wasn’t sure if it could happen that summer.
 It didn’t, but I stayed in touch and finally worked with Karol and her generous family the summer of 2010.